Rangiaowhia

-Rangiaowhia (or Rangiawhia, or Rangiaohia) was, for over 20 years, a thriving village on a ridge between two streams in the Waikato region, about 4 km east of Te Awamutu.
+Rangiaowhia (or Rangiawhia, or Rangiaohia) was, for over 20 years, a thriving village on a ridge between two streams in the Waikato region in New Zealand, about 4 km east of Te Awamutu.
 From 1841 it was the site of a very productive Māori mission station until the Invasion of the Waikato in 1864.
 The station served Ngāti Hinetu and Ngāti Apakura.
 Only a church remains from those days, the second oldest Waikato building.